octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Adding a network
 #### Defining accounts
 The network configuration is handled in the `truffle-config.js` file.
 It can execute any javascript code needed for the configuration.
 Some networks are already defined (mainnet, localhost).
 However, as the tezos protocol is likely to evolve, new networks will probably have to be added.
-A network is associated to an account.
-The easiest way is to use an account from a faucet.
+Each network is associated with an account.

 There are two ways of importing an account: